cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 So I make the case here that 1) the purely aesthetic state of affairs induced by certain COVID policies should be a part of the facts we consider, and 2) that we should place considerable value on them when deciding future policies.

-Why not continue with mask policies forever?
+So why not continue with mask policies forever?
 I can think of three dimensions along which we might object to this and similar propositions.
 The most immediate to consider would be a pragmatic one.
 Assuming that we have identified these policies as helping preserve life, we then ask, is the policy low-cost enough and sustainable to maintain in perpetuity?